cyle/transcode-farm/README.md

 There is one "master" and at least one "farmer".
 The master is the web frontend and controller.
 The farmers simply ask for files to transcode.

 This is based entirely on Median's original transcode farm, which I wrote, except this lets you download the end results.
+This platform is more of an entry point with the difficult video transcoding part done for you, it's up to you to fit this into an existing system which would require it.
+It is important to note that there is no login system included with this, but there are hooks for it.

-Median actually uses this software to transcode lower-bitrate versions of uploaded files, utilizing 12+ farmers, which range from dedicated IBM Blades to vSphere VMs.
+Median actually uses this software to transcode different versions of uploaded videos, utilizing 12+ farmers, which range from dedicated IBM Blades to vSphere VMs.
+I've included a "tier" system in the Farmer schema to differentiate fast encoders and slow encoders if you want to.

+Also, just to give credit where it's due, the web interfaces uses the [Foundation framework](http://foundation.zurb.com/) to make it very browser-friendly.

 ## Technology Required